 3. Detail Level:

-‘Detail Level’ specifies what type of logs need to capture.
+‘Detail Level’ specifies what type of logs need to be captured.
 There are 2 major types of logs which are standard and extended logs.
 The extended log has three sub-types which are Parameter Substitution, Data return by server, Advance trace.

 1. Standard Log: The standard log captures a subset of functions and messages sent during script execution in the log file.